 You can instantly find out the maximum broadband speed in your area using the postcode checker on any of our broadband deal comparison pages.
 Just enter a postcode and the table will be filtered by location to show packages available in that area.

 If you’d like to learn more about broadband coverage visit our guide to broadband in your area for information about specific towns and cities.

 Will my location and postcode affect my speed?

 Your choice of broadband services is affected by availability at the exchange serving your address.
 When you carry out a postcode check this shows what the exchange can offer.
 If fibre is not available you will have to choose a standard broadband package.

-However it is also affected by the length of the line.
-In some cases an exchange may have fibre optic, but your home is too far to receive the service.
+However, it is also affected by the length of the line.
+In some cases, an exchange may have fibre optic, but your home is too far to receive the service.
 And when it comes to standard broadband there’s a significant impact on performance when you’re far from the exchange.
-To read more about this, check out our guide on fibre to the cabinet vs. fibre to the premesis.
+To read more about this, check out our guide on fibre to the cabinet vs. fibre to the premises.

 When signing up to a provider you should always be given an accurate speed estimate using your home address.

 When will my area get high-speed broadband?

 The majority of premises now have access to fast broadband services using an Openreach telephone line or from the Virgin Media network (and often there’s a choice of both).